-The time series that will be utilized in this work are unidimensional but the problem can be treated as multidimensional since several points are needed to predict the next point.
-Each time step can be seen as a dimension, it represents a feature, so encoding multiple points involves working with a multidimensional feature space in which each point contributes to a different dimension in this feature space. \\
+The time series that will be utilized in this work are unidimensional, but the problem can be treated as multidimensional since several points are needed to predict the next point.
+Each time step can be seen as a dimension, representing a feature, so encoding multiple points involves working with a multidimensional feature space in which each point contributes to a different dimension in this feature space. \\

-The degrees of freedom $\nu$ of a Fourier series are the number of necessary independent variables to characterize a set of coefficients for a certain degree $D$ and are given by the following expression:
+The degrees of freedom $\nu$ of a Fourier series are the number of necessary independent variables to characterize a set of coefficients for a certain degree $D$ and are given by the following expression \citep{fourier2}:

 As a minimum condition, the proposed architectures are required to have more or an equal number of trainable parameters than the degree of freedom to have a general enough circuit.
-In \cite{fourier2} several architectures are proven to output a multidimensional Fourier series but only the one called \textit{super parallel ansatz} always satisfies the condition of having more free parameters than the degrees of freedom for any degree $D$.
+In \cite{fourier2} several architectures are proven to output a multidimensional Fourier series, but only the one called \textit{super parallel ansatz} always satisfies the condition of having more free parameters than the degrees of freedom for any degree $D$.
 This architecture, illustrated in Figure \ref{sp}, consists of stacking layers in depth and width directions.
 It requires $n=LM$ qubits and each layer can be represented as:

+with $l$ the lth repetition of blocks vertically.
 The number of free parameters for this model is $N_p=(L+1)(2^{2ML}-1)$, considering that, as it is proposed in \cite{fourier2}, the unitary gates composing the trainable part have $N^2-1$ trainable parameters.
-This approach represents difficulties in the times at the training stage, as it will be discussed in the following section.\\
+This approach represents difficulties in computing times at the training stage, as it will be discussed in the following section.\\